Debora Green: Evaluations of psychological state and motivation

 Though Green has granted no interviews regarding her mental state, a number of sources have attempted to classify her pathology, if any, and her motivation for committing the crimes of which she was convicted.
-During Green's sentencing hearing, Marilyn Hutchinson, a psychologist hired by the defense, testified about Green's mental state and capabilities.
-She characterized Green as cognitively competent and capable of controlling her emotion at a basic level, but noted that Green appeared to be lacking in emotion beyond the level of basic competence.
+During her sentencing hearing, Marilyn Hutchinson, a psychologist hired by the defense, testified about Green's mental state and capabilities.
+She characterized Green as cognitively competent and capable of controlling her emotion at a basic level, but noted that she appeared to be lacking in emotion beyond the level of basic competence.
 Green was prone to monosyllabic answers during her interview with Hutchinson, and described herself as "tuning out" to avoid excessive emotion.
 Hutchinson described an affidavit from the doctor who had treated Green during her commitment to the Menninger Clinic, which reported that she had been admitted on the basis of having either major or bipolar depression.
-Evaluations at the Clinic showed Green to be minimally able to cope with the world, and her treating physician reported that Green had been found to have the emotional capabilities of "a very young child", pursuant to unspecified "life experiences" she had undergone as a preadolescent.
+Evaluations at the Clinic showed Green to be minimally able to cope with the world, and her treating physician reported that Green had been found to have the emotional capabilities of "a very young child," pursuant to unspecified "life experiences" she had undergone as a preadolescent.
 Hutchinson's diagnosis for Green was schizoid personality disorder.
-Hutchinson's opinion was that Green's intelligence had generally allowed her to compensate for her limited emotional ability in day-to-day life, but that the external stressors of her impending divorce and the interpersonal conflict between Michael and Tim Farrar had overwhelmed her ability to compensate.
-She denied that Green was sociopathic.
+Her opinion was that Green's intelligence had generally allowed her to compensate for her limited emotional ability in day-to-day life, but that the external stressors of her impending divorce and the interpersonal conflict between Michael and Timothy had overwhelmed her ability to compensate.
+Hutchinson denied that Green was sociopathic.

-Ann Rule began corresponding with Green in 1996, and interviewed her in person in 1997.
+Ann Rule began corresponding with Green in 1996 and interviewed her in person in 1997.
 Rule recalls in her book on the case that Green's letters denied any unhappy childhood memories.
 Green claimed that though her behavior in the summer and fall of 1995 had been neglectful, she had neither the desire nor the wherewithal to set fire to her house or harm her children or her husband.
-Rule—who was neither a doctor nor a psychologist, but had a background in criminology and law enforcement—believed that even Green does not understand what caused her to attempt to murder Michael Farrar beyond the fact that she had come to hate him.
+Rule—who was neither a doctor nor a psychologist but had a background in criminology and law enforcement—believed that even Green does not understand what caused her to attempt to murder Farrar beyond the fact that she had come to hate him.
 Rule's theory was that in destroying Farrar, Green would have been able to preserve her own ego, in that Farrar would not have been able to leave her for another woman.
-Psychiatrist Michael H. Stone, using Rule's book as a source of information about Green, identifies Green as showing characteristics of psychopathy, borderline personality disorder, and narcissistic personality disorder.
+Psychiatrist Michael H. Stone, using Rule's book as a source of information about Green, identifies Green as showing characteristics of psychopathy, borderline personality disorder and narcissistic personality disorder.